datajerk/ctf-write-ups/faustctf2021/veighty-machinery/README.md

 p.close()
 ```

-I cannot tell you how this works, just that is does work.
+I cannot tell you how this works, just that it does work.
 However, [Perfect Blue](https://ctftime.org/team/53802) can tell you exactly how this works: [https://github.com/perfectblue/ctf-writeups/tree/master/2021/faustctf-2021/veighty-machinery](https://github.com/perfectblue/ctf-writeups/tree/master/2021/faustctf-2021/veighty-machinery).

 All I did was follow the `strace`, clearly they were leaking addresses and doing some math (`strace` output included in this directory).